 - The member may transfer to another course

-The member may submit in writing that they wish to donate their course fees to the Friends of Osher.
-Once processed, Dartmouth College, will send you a letter for your tax deductable gift.
+- The member may submit in writing that they wish to donate their course fees to the Friends of Osher.
+Once processed, Dartmouth College will send you a letter for your tax deductable gift.

-- If a member requests a transfer from one course to another, a credit of the difference in costs will be processed if the transfer is from a course with a higher fee into a course with a lower fee.
-If the transfer involves courses with equivalent fees, no credits or charges will apply.
+- If a member requests a transfer from one course to another, a refund of the difference in costs will be processed if the transfer is from a course with a higher fee into a course with a lower fee.
+If the transfer involves courses with equivalent fees, no refunds or charges will apply.
 If the transfer is from a course with a lower fee into a course with a higher fee, the member is responsible for paying the difference in costs.